His father-in-law, Donald Phinney Gregg,

 University.
 Obituary Record of Graduates of Yale University Deceased

 during the Year 1933-1934, pp. 14-17.)
+Lewis

 Biographical material collected by Simon Flexner for biography, "William Henry Welch and the Heroic Age of American Medicine."